 The court’s ruling means that fiduciaries and officers of the court in Tennessee no longer need to deliver full disclosure and transparency to their clients, beneficiaries or principals.
 Tennessee is now the only state in the nation with these rules.

 In turn, it also means that beneficiaries and trustees must now accept whatever access to accountings that fiduciaries choose to offer.
 In Tennessee, they have been stripped of the long-held right of transparency and disclosure from fiduciaries and officers of the court.

 “The Little Case from Leiper’s Fork” that started off “cut and dried” is delivering big changes to Tennessee’s laws and especially business on Nashville’s Music Row.

 “This is a big deal” said trustee Eric Darken.
 “Every music manager, talent agent, banker and promoter in Tennessee is a fiduciary.
-Martin’s ruling makes it legal in Tennessee for these people to hide records from their own clients and substitute whichever accountings they want to show.“
+Tennessee’s ruling makes it legal for these people to hide records from their artists and clients and substitute whichever accountings they want to show.“

 PURCELL’S FIRM SILENT: